-Just look at these chart, this gives me the clearest picture ever of what is happening and how I ought to be positioned.
+Just look at these chart, this gives the clearest picture ever of what is happening and how you ought to be positioned.

 So let’s combine these and looking at an example – GBPUSD

-So COT is pointing Long since late last year, meaning I need to be buying into the pair
+So COT is pointing Long since late last year, meaning we need to be buying into the pair

-Then I can use the order flow indicators in order to pick my entry points.
+Then use the order flow indicators in order to pick entry points.

-If I use small positions to open entries on COT strategies and order book strategies, I end up naturally scaling into a trend allowing me to lock in profit as the trend develops.
+If we use small positions to open entries on COT strategies and order book strategies, we end up naturally scaling into a trend allowing us to lock in profit as the trend develops.